 - Make the move to real-time supply chain planning

 When using ERP systems and spreadsheets for planning, companies typically rely only on historical data, resulting in little wiggle room for changes should any disruptions occur in demand or supply.
 For example, based on the previous year’s numbers, a company can estimate the number of products it will sell in the next quarter.
 But what if a massive hurricane destroyed a key distribution center, leading to too little supply on the shelves?
-With Anaplan’s real-time connected supply chain planning solution, you can create “what-if” scenarios and plan more effectively so you’re ready when disruptions occur.
+With Anaplan’s real-time connected supply chain management solution, you can create “what-if” scenarios and plan more effectively so you’re ready when disruptions occur.

 - Unify supply chain planning with enterprise planning

 A vital second step is connecting traditionally siloed supply chain planning to sales and operations planning and financial planning.
 Companies can benefit from synchronizing their short-term operational planning with their wider business planning processes to make real-time updates to inventory forecasts and supply.
 Deploying real-time S&OP solutions that enable enterprise-wide collaboration means key stakeholders across the business can create new scenarios and quickly assess how to use their resources wisely to optimize profitability when an unforeseen event happens.